Questions to Ask a Personal Injury Lawyer

 The discussion about money can be uncomfortable but it is important.
 Make sure you understand what is expected from you.
 Most personal injury cases will be paid on a contingency fee basis, that is, a percentage of what is recovered.
 Make sure you get that number.
 Make sure you will not pay unless they win.

 How will expenses be covered?
 As part of that percentage?
 Are there any other expenses you might expect to incur such as depositions, travel, storing of evidence, or a videographer?
 You want to be crystal clear and get the agreement in writing.

 Greene & Phillips has nine personal injury attorneys who are licensed to handle your personal injury case in Alabama, Mississippi, and Florida.
 We have extensive trial experience and experience negotiating with the insurance company for the defendant.
-For a free consultation and case assessment with one of our attorneys, message us online or call our office today at 1-888-510-1020.
+Feel free to visit our FAQ page and come in for a free consultation and case assessment with one of our attorneys, message us online or call our office today at 1-888-510-1020.
 We look forward to serving you!